***For the latest COVID-19 updates, check our Facebook page***

 Take your family and your pets out for some fresh air in one of the City of Adel’s beautiful parks!
 We have parks available for all situations.
 Start planning your picnic, basketball game, or cookout—we have the park space and the resources you need!
 Check out one of our featured parks listed above or one of the many wonderful public parks listed below.

 Check out our online activity guide for spring/summer 2020 for information on all the programs and amenities our department has available for you.

 The City’s Parks & Recreation Department operates and manages the City’s parks and recreation programs with the following staff:

 Nick Schenck: Parks & Recreation Director

 Warren Barcus: Parks/Street Laborer

 Enjoy Dallas County’s first municipal archery range!
 The range includes five shooting lanes that can accommodate up to 10 archers at once.
-A permit is required to use the archery range; contact Adel City Hall for more details.
 The range is located just east of Fuller Petroleum (1505 Old Portland Road).
 A permit is required to use the archery range.
 Daily and annual permits available.
 Click here to apply online for a permit.
 Click here for a printable permit form.

 Visit Brickyard Park, a 3-acre park that also serves as a trailhead for the Raccoon River Valley Trail.
 There are park benches, a picnic shelter, and bike racks available.
 Start your trip on the trail from Brickyard Park or simply enjoy its amenities for a calm morning or afternoon picnic!
 This park is located on S. 18th Street just north of Brickyard Road near the trail.